Reference example / case study

 The system must be designed for continuous operation.
 Demanded are very reliable and maintenance-friendly compressors.

-The solution of HAUG included two 1-stage compressors of the TOG series.
+The solution of HAUG Sauer included two 1-stage compressors of the Sirius series.
 The compressors are oil-free and dry running and are equipped with a hermetic and contactless magnetic coupling.

 Compressor applications with special gases

 The variety of special gas applications is large.
 Most applications come from the chemical industry and research.
 We have implemented numerous projects with institutes and universities around the world.
 Our customers include the following research institutions: